sous-chefs/visualstudio/README.md

 2. Create a named feature branch (i.e. add-vsto-support-for-vs2010)
 3. Write your change
 4. Write tests for your change (if applicable)
-5. Run the build and ensure it passes. `bundle install && bundle exec rake`
+5. Run the build and ensure it passes. `bundle install && bundle exec rake && kitchen verify`
 6. Submit a Pull Request

 # Author